renoki-co/php-k8s/docs/instances/Container.md

             ])
 ```

-Enviornment variables can also be set using a value from the [configMapKeyRef](https://kubernetes.io/docs/concepts/configuration/configmap/#configmap-object) or [fieldRef](https://kubernetes.io/docs/tasks/inject-data-application/environment-variable-expose-pod-information/#use-pod-fields-as-values-for-environment-variables).
+Environment variables can also be set using a value from the [configMapKeyRef](https://kubernetes.io/docs/concepts/configuration/configmap/#configmap-object) or [fieldRef](https://kubernetes.io/docs/tasks/inject-data-application/environment-variable-expose-pod-information/#use-pod-fields-as-values-for-environment-variables).
 When using a configMapKeyRef, also make sure the configMap exists in the same namespace as the container, otherwise a KubernetesAPIException will be thrown.

 ```php
 $container->addEnv([